Lemoncode/CSS_Samples/02 Isolated demos parcel/05 flexbox/03 Flexbox children sizing/README.md

 * It makes it easier to know where your dimension is being set.
 Flex-basis is the ideal size for the element along the flex-direction if it has enough room.

-### 4. To figure out what happens when we have a surplus or a deficit of space, we need to understand `flex-grow` and `flex-shrink`.
+### 4. To figure out what happens when we have a plus or a deficit of space, we need to understand `flex-grow` and `flex-shrink`.

 * To make flex-grow and shrink easier to see, we are going to give each of these children a different flex-basis.
 First to 120, the second to 40 pixels, and the third to 100 pixels.